Monday, 11 June 2007

 From the station it was a further long haul, all uphill, to the commercial heart of the town.
 None of it was attractive, all the buildings showing depressing modern features like cement render and aluminium windows.

 At last we came to an area of shops and sank gratefully into chairs under the awning of the Café Noailles.
-It was almost lunch time but I managed to get some peaches at the shop across the road just before it closed, and we then settled down to a delicious coffee with a jug of cold water.
+I managed to get some peaches at the shop across the road just before it closed for lunch, and we then settled down to a delicious coffee with a jug of cold water.

-For lack of other information about the camping ground, we struck out to the west, as we had seen a camping symbol in the Topoguide in that direction.
-Before long we were favoured with a confirmatory street sign, but it was a surprisingly long way and our resolve was tested as the sun bore down and the road kept rising.
+For lack of other information about the camping ground, we struck out to the west, having seen a camping symbol in the Topoguide in that direction.
+Before long we were encouraged by a confirmatory street sign, but it was still a surprisingly long way and our resolve was tested as the sun bore down and the road kept rising.

-We doubted the very existence of the place by the time we got to it (1:30 pm).
+By the time we got to it (1:30 pm), we doubted the very existence of the place.
 Mercifully, it was open and had all the virtues – thick green grass, hot showers and a beaming hostess.
 We paid the €11.80, then Keith lay down and passed out, not to fully recover consciousness until the next day.
-I washed myself and my clothes, chatted to the woman, and ate the veal escallope spurned by Keith last night, wedged between two pieces of bread.
+I washed myself and my clothes, chatted to the woman in charge, and ate the veal escallope ordered by Keith last night, wedged between two pieces of bread.
 In the evening I had a square inch of bread and cheese and crawled into the tent beside the invalid.